Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/notes/final.md

 https://www.kaggle.com/crawford/80-cereals/downloads/80-cereals.zip/2

-Use the cereal data to compare cereals.
+Refernce the link above to get more insight into the cereal data.

+## Make Three visualizations

 Make three graphs each a different type.
 For example: